hongli-ma/RNAsmol/README.md

 ## Implementation

-### 0. To get started more quickly, please refer to the demo notebook of the model: RNAsmol_demo.ipynb
+To get started more quickly, please refer to the demo notebook of the model: [RNAsmol_demo.ipynb](https://github.com/hongli-ma/RNAsmol/blob/main/RNAsmol_demo.ipynb)
 ### 1.Activate the created conda environment

 ```